 A second phase of training also began on ‘Price Discovery’ and also on ‘Income Diversification’ to develop other crops in addition to rubber.

-In 2023 and 2024, the project will continue to accelerate with new farmers, and additional modules including some relating to environmental practices will be covered.
+In 2024, the project will continue to accelerate with new farmers, and additional modules including some relating to environmental practices.

 Building capacity in Agroforestry